leerobinsonp/JavaCalc/README.md

 # JavaCalc
-A basic calculator in Java
+A basic calculator written in Java.